kemitchell/irs-form-1023/schedule-b.md

 #### 6

 Has your right to receive financial aid or assistance from a governmental agency ever been revoked or suspended?
-If “Yes,” explain.
+If "Yes," explain.

 - [ ] Yes